 Cream

-Cooking time can vary depending on your pot, type of rice, heat setting and how much condensed milk you end up adding.
+Cooking time can vary depending on your pan, rice, heat setting and how much condensed milk you add.
+After bringing the pudding back to a gentle simmer, it can take anywhere from 8-20 minutes to thicken.

-As a guide, when we use 300g (10.5oz) of condensed milk, it takes about 18 minutes at a low simmer to reach our preferred consistency, which is reasonably thick and 'spoonable', not drippy.
+As a guide, when we use 300g (10.5oz) of condensed milk, it takes about 18 minutes over a low simmer to reach a thick, spoonable consistency.

 1. Add the rice, boiling water and salt to a large saucepan.

-2. Bring to a simmer, then reduce the heat to low and cook uncovered for 20 minutes, stirring once or twice, until most of the water has evaporated and the rice is cooked.
+2. Bring to a simmer, then reduce the heat to low.
+Cook uncovered for about 20 minutes, stirring once or twice, until the rice is tender and most of the water has evaporated.
+The rice should be soft before you add the sweetened condensed milk.

-3. Fold the condensed milk, cream and vanilla extract through the cooked rice until well combined.
+3. Stir in the sweetened condensed milk, cream and vanilla until well combined.

-4. Bring the mixture back to a gentle simmer, then cook over low heat, stirring constantly, until you reach your desired consistency.
-Depending on the type of rice, amount of condensed milk, saucepan and heat, this can take anywhere between 8-20 minutes, depending on how thick you like it.
+4. Bring back to a gentle simmer, then cook over low heat, stirring often, until creamy and thickened.
+This can take 8-20 minutes, depending on your rice, pan, heat and how much condensed milk you use.

 Don't worry if it looks thin at first - just keep simmering and stirring, it will thicken up.